korolainenriikka/Jani/documentation/testing_document.md

 Progressive deepening tests are in order beginning -> midgame -> endgame.

-In individual battles using progressive deepening the depths were in range 7-18, without iteration 5-8.

 ## Game results:

 The bots playing against each other yielded the following results, percentiles calculated as an average of total 600 games of the bots playing against each other (3 100-game tournaments for both bots as starting player):